PerlAlien/Alien-cmake3/README.md

 %{cmake3}
 ```

-The name of the &lt;cmake> executable.
+The name of the `cmake` executable.

 # SEE ALSO